hogehoge666/syno_moments_slider/README.md

 - simple photo slider that shows few sample photos from unsplash
 - you can modify photo-gateway.js to display any list of photo
-- no support for Synology DSM yet
+- no support for Synology Moments yet

 ### how to use